 Tashkent – Metro

-In Tashkent, you can leave your car parked to ‘do the sites’ and use the metro.
+In Tashkent, you can leave your car parked and ‘do the sites’ by using the metro.
 Tashkent has a fantastic metro system with three lines.
 The metros and metro stations are clean and safe.
 Just try to avoid rush hour when it gets crowded.